Positive and non-positive measurements in energy distillation from quantum batteries: conclusion

-Atlast we dealt with situations where access to only a restricted set of POVM and type-1 NPOVM is available.
-We referred to the stochastically extractable energy using this set of measurements as stochastically accessible energy.
-By fixing the time interval of the interaction between the auxiliary and the battery, we found that, in such a scenario there can exist situations, depending on the noise acting on the auxiliary, in which POVM can be more powerful in energy extraction than NPOVM of type-1.
+At last we dealt with situations where access to only a restricted set of POVM and type-1 NPOVM is available. {In such a scenario we define two quantities, i.e., accessible distillable energy and stochastically accessible energy.} By fixing the time interval of the interaction between the auxiliary and the battery, we found that in most of the situations NPOVM offers benefits over POVM. {However, we also observed instances in which resource-efficient POVMs are advantageous.}

+We have shown the presestance of advantage of NPOVMs in qubit dimensional auxiliary and battery, the higher dimensional annalysis of battery and auxiliary system as a direction for future research.

+{Having established the advantage of NPOVMs for qubit-dimensional battery and auxiliary systems, we identify the extension of our analysis to higher-dimensional battery and auxiliary systems as a promising direction for future research.}

-\acknowledgements KS acknowledges support from the project MadQ-CM (Madrid Quantum de la Comunidad de Madrid) funded by the European Union (NextGenerationEU, PRTRC17.I1) and by the Comunidad de Madrid (Programa de Acciones Complementarias).
+\acknowledgements {The research of PC was supported by the INFOSYS scholarship.} KS acknowledges support from the project MadQ-CM (Madrid Quantum de la Comunidad de Madrid) funded by the European Union (NextGenerationEU, PRTRC17.I1) and by the Comunidad de Madrid (Programa de Acciones Complementarias). {US acknowledges financial support from the Anusandhan National Research Foundation (ANRF), Government of India, under the Grant No. ANRF/ARG/2025/004617/PS.}

 \onecolumngrid